cliburn/bios-823-2020/README.md

 ## Learning objectives

-- Data science is a team sport
+- How to contribute as a data science team member

 - How to process data and perform exploratory data analysis
 - How to manage data with SQL and NoSQL databases
 - How to build machine learning pipelines